sora-xor/sora2-substrate-js-library/doc.md

 > - be less than the number of possible candidates.
 Note that all current members and
 >   runners-up are also automatically candidates for the next round.
 >
-> If `value` is more than `who`'s total balance, then the maximum of the two is used.
+> If `value` is more than `who`'s free balance, then the maximum of the two is used.
 >
 > The dispatch origin of this call must be signed.
 >